8bit-nyk/hslam_ros_docker/ReadME.md

 The build will start using the Dockerfile structure, which is divided into multiple stages.
 In the first stage, it sets up the base image with Ubuntu 20.04 and ROS Noetic using OSRF official noetic image.
 It also installs the necessary dependencies for catkin tools.
 In the second stage, it installs additional dependencies and the Realsense SDK.
 These dependencies include various libraries and tools required for camera support, graphics, system functionality, and GUI elements.
 Additionally, it downloads and extracts third-party libraries, including Ceres Solver and OpenCV with OpenCV Contrib.
 The project files are then copied into the container, and the Thirdparty libraries are built using the provided `build.sh` script.
-After that, the FSLAM project is built using CMake, and the `fslam_ros` wrapper is copied and built using catkin.
+After that, the H-SLAM project is built using CMake, and the `fslam_ros` wrapper is copied and built using catkin.
 Finally, the container's entry point is specified, and calibration files are copied into the project directory.

 ## Usage

-To run the FSLAM project you will need to run two containers of the same image.
+To run the H-SLAM project you will need to run two containers of the same image.
-One to to publish images from the camera and the other to run the FSLAM main application.
+One to to publish images from the camera and the other to run the H-SLAM main application.

 0. Allow access to containers:
 ``` bash